We did it!

 “Retirement is a journey, not a destination, and there are many unknowns until you actually live it.
-This book promises to be a road map to help guide the way—and the more women who share their experiences, the clearer that path can be.
-I encourage you to add your voice!”
+This book promises to be a road map to help guide the way—and the more women who share their experiences, the clearer that path can be.”

 “Retirement planning has always been about money.
 But what about the newfound and empty 40+ hours a week you suddenly had on your hands?
 How did you fill your time?
 How did your life change?
 How did you feel?
-Add your voice to this important book and share how you faced the realities of retirement.”Marcia Mantell
+This important book will share how women faced the realities of retirement.”Marcia Mantell

 “Resources like this book can provide real-world guidance to make the most of retirement and the third part of our lives.
-I urge you to share what you’ve learned about this transition, because women helping women to fulfill their dreams never, ever gets old.”Kathy Gottberg
+And women helping women to fulfill their dreams never, ever gets old.”Kathy Gottberg

 Who we are